ProfLedman/Lux-Tech-Bootcamp/README.md

 ## Introduction

 This repository is dedicated to the tasks and projects from the **Lux Tech Data Analytics Bootcamp**.
 The code and projects presented here are not limited to what is being taught during the bootcamp.
-For each lesson and task assigned, I aim to go above and beyond, exploring more intricate concepts and functionalities within the tools and technologies covered.

-While the bootcamp provides a solid foundation, I leverage my existing knowledge and experience to dive deeper into the topics, often extending my work beyond the course requirements.
-This includes exploring advanced SQL queries, additional data manipulation techniques, and more advanced analytical methods, ensuring that I gain a comprehensive understanding of the tools at hand.
+For each lesson and task assigned, I aim to go above and beyond.
+I explore more advanced concepts and functionalities within the tools and technologies covered.
+While the bootcamp provides a solid foundation,my objective is to dive deeper into the topics and extend my work beyond the course requirements.

 ## Technologies

-Throughout this bootcamp, I will be working with a range of data analytics tools and technologies.
 Below is a list of the core software being used, along with additional tools that I am exploring independently:

 - **SQL**: For querying, manipulating, and analyzing data in relational databases.
 - **Python**: For data analysis, machine learning, and automation.